VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Discussion and Conclusion

 Most agent evaluations report only end-to-end accuracy.
 For scientific applications, \emph{how} a conclusion is reached matters as much as \emph{whether} it is correct.
 Our evidence grounding metric (Verif., Table~\ref{tab:diagnostics}) quantifies this: among methods operating on raw data, \framework{} produces the highest rate of fully verifiable outputs (86.6\% frontier), meaning even its incorrect conclusions can be traced, diagnosed, and corrected through artifact inspection.

-We are convinced that \framework{} can accelerate clinical research by reducing the coordination overhead and execution burden of tasks such as patient selection, image analysis and biomarker extraction, and statistical testing.
+By reducing the coordination overhead and execution burden of patient selection, image analysis and biomarker extraction, and statistical testing, \framework{} can accelerate clinical research as an auditable collaborator in the human-led scientific discovery loop.
 Ultimately, a clinical observational study should always be finalized by a human expert, a process that is substantially facilitated through the availability and auditability of the reasoning steps, artifacts, and code.

 \textbf{Limitations}